02 Oct The Mystery of Jesus’ Birth

 Exodus 25:8, “And let them make Me a sanctuary (tabernacle), that I may dwell among them.”

-As we discovered earlier, the people were commanded to be in Jerusalem three times a year, including the Feast of Tabernacles.
-Also, the Jewish historian Josephus wrote that there were 2.5 million people in Jerusalem at the feasts during Yeshua’s days on earth.
+As we discovered earlier, the Jewish people were commanded to be in Jerusalem three times a year, which included the Feast of Tabernacles.
+Now, let us explore another confirmation of the mystery of Messiah’s birth.

 Luke 2:6-7, “So it was, that while they were there, the days were completed for her to be delivered.
 And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn.”

 Have you ever thought about why there was “no room in the inn?”
 The Jewish historian Flavius Josephus answers this question for us as there were 2.5 million people in Jerusalem during the Feast of Tabernacles.
-That is why there was no room at the inn!
-Also, Luke tells us that Yeshua was wrapped in “swaddling clothes.”
-Using the Strong’s dictionary, when we translate “swaddling clothes” into the ancient Greek, it is the word “sparganoō“, (#4683), which in turn means, “to wrap with clothes.”
+That is the reason why there was no room at the inn.
+Luke also declares that Yeshua was wrapped in “swaddling clothes.”
+Using the Strong’s dictionary, when we translate “swaddling clothes” into the ancient Greek, it is the word “sparganoō” (#4683), which in turn, means, “to wrap with clothes.”
 In Messiah’s day, the high priests would use their worn out priestly garments for wicks in the four large golden lamp stands in the temple.
-So, when Luke tells us that Messiah was wrapped in “swaddling clothes,” it means He was wrapped in the discarded priestly garments.
-As we know, Messiah’s “ancestors” were of the Levites, the priest tribe of Israel.
-After all, Messiah is the one and only Rabbi (John 1:38, John 3:26, Mark 9:5) and the Eternal High Priest in the order of Melechizedeck (Hebrews 7:17) (Melech=Hebrew word for King (Strongs# H4428, Zedeck=Hebrew word for righteous (Strongs# H6664))!
+Accordingly, when Luke proclaims that Messiah was wrapped in “swaddling clothes,” it means He was wrapped in the discarded priestly garments.
+As we know, Messiah’s “ancestors” were of the Levites, the priestly tribe of Israel.
+After all, Messiah is the one and only Righteous King, Rabbi (John 1:38, John 3:26, Mark 9:5), and the Eternal High Priest in the order of Melchizedek (Hebrews 7:17) (Melech = Hebrew word for King (Strong’s # H4428, Zedek = Hebrew word for righteous (Strong’s # H6664))!

 Deuteronomy 16:14, “And you shall rejoice in your feast, you and your son and your daughter, your male servant and your female servant and the Levite, the stranger and the fatherless and the widow, who are within your gates.”

-Remember King David wrote the Hallel, the psalms that the people would sing during God’s divine appointments, His seven feasts.
+Remember, King David wrote the Hallel, the psalms that the people would sing during God’s divine appointments, His seven feasts.
 Here is a Psalm that is sang during the Feast of Tabernacles.